cmu-sei/crucible/docs/blueprint/index.md

 4. Add a **Name** for the data field.
 5. If necessary, check the **Use Option List** box and add the desired options.
 6. If necessary, check the **Display on the Events List** box and it will appear on the Events tab.
-7. If necessary, check the **Dispaly on the Exercise View** box and it will appear on the Exercise View tab.
+7. If necessary, check the **Display on the Exercise View** box and it will appear on the Exercise View tab.
-8. If necessary, check the **Display on "Advanced" edit tab** box and it will appear on the Advanced section when adding new injects to the MSEL.
+8. If necessary, check the **Display on "Advanced" edit tab** box and it will appear on the Advanced section when adding new events to the MSEL.
-9. If necessary, check the **Dispaly for Content Developers and MSEL Owners ONLY!!!** box to limit who can view this data field.
+9. If necessary, check the **Display for Content Developers and MSEL Owners ONLY!!!** box to limit who can view this data field.
 10. If integrated with Gallery, add the **Gallery Article Parameter** the data field should be mapped to.
 11. If desired to be a specific size, add the **Column Metadata (Width)**.
 12. If desired to be a specific color, add the **Column Metadata (Color)**.